This page gives advice around the responsibilities of landowners, and sources of further information.

 Landowners and managers are responsible for the maintenance of side vegetation, such as hedges and trees, on or by the side of a public right of way, to ensure that it does not encroach onto the public path.
 Any necessary surface vegetation clearance, which is the responsibility of the County Council, is assessed during the routine inspection cycle.

 When a tree or branch has come down on a public right of way it is the landowner/manager’s responsibility to clear the debris.
 If works need to be undertaken on a tree, a Temporary Path Closure needs to be in place; check to ensure the trees concerned are not subject to a Tree Preservation Order (TPO).
+To find out more about TPOs, and what trees are covered by existing TPOs, you can search either via this WSCC facility or this HDC page.

 Any branches overhanging a right of way should not obstruct users, and have a minimum height clearance of 3.75 metres on bridleways.
 Enquiries can be made to establish ownership of trees by contacting the Land Registry.
 Where a tree/overhanging branches present an immediate hazard to path users, please contact the WSCC Public Rights of Way Team.